XxCHANDLERxX/notes/sci206/README.md

 Alternating vs Direct Current
 Magnets and Electricity: Electric field can create a magnet, and vice-versa.

-Demo: Stationary magnetic field near conductor (ring on table) doesn't do anything, but a moving magnetic field creates current.
+*Demo:*: Stationary magnetic field near conductor (ring on table) doesn't do anything, but a moving magnetic field creates current.
 Slow movement generates less.
 Rotating magnet in place generates alternating current.